bickkysahani/bickkysahani.github.io/readme.md

 ## Styling
 Everything will have to be built using components.
-Components should be placed under the `/components` directory and imported within `app.scss` file.
+Components should be placed under the `/scss` directory and imported within `app.scss` file.
-- buttons.scss
+- nav.scss

 ## JavaScript